 qstat -f command.

-Oakley and Glenn differ in the number of processors (cores) and the amount of memory and disk they have per node.
+Each system differs in the number of processors (cores) and the amount of memory and disk they have per node.
 We commonly find jobs waiting in the queue that cannot be run on the system where they were submitted because their resource requests exceed the limits of the available hardware.
 Jobs never migrate between systems, so please pay attention to these limits.